helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 1. This is programmatic lookup: fetch the named agent directly from Helidon’s service registry at runtime.
 <!--@mdc :: -->

-entries, for example to replace a chat model or adjust an output key.
+Agents can be configured or overridden using `langchain4j.agents.<agent-name>` entries, for example to replace a chat model or adjust an output key.

 ![LangChain4j agents in Helidon](../../../images/lc4j/agents.svg)